Greece: Offshore gas instead of green energy projects? – DW – 02/05/2025

 In an address to the General Assembly of the United Nations in 2019, Mitsotakis stressed Greece's commitment to addressing climate change and announced the closure of all lignite power plants by the end of 2028.

-Around this time, he also said that the government's aim was to increase the proportion of electricity produced by renewables to over 90% of Greece's electricity mix by 2030.
-After the 9th Our Ocean Conference in Athens last year, his government even said that no more concessions for oil and gas exploration would be granted.
+Around this time, he also said that the government's aim was to increase the proportion of electricity produced by renewables to more than 90% of Greece's electricity mix by 2030.
+After the ninth Our Ocean Conference in Athens last year, his government even said that no more concessions for oil and gas exploration would be granted.

 Then it became clear that the energy crisis — and, with it, rising electricity and gas prices — would last longer than anticipated.